TrySpace/GPT-Helper/README.md

 This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, uses `@mui` components and works on mobile.
+It was mostly modified using GPT prompts.

 ## GPT Helper